14 follow-up email templates and examples that get responses

 Hi [FIRST NAME],

-I recently sent you an email about [MY COMPANY] and how I think we would be a great fit for you and [YOUR COMPANY].
+I recently sent you an email about [YOUR COMPANY] and how I think we would be a great fit for you and [THEIR COMPANY].

 Did you know that [INTERESTING FACT ABOUT YOUR PRODUCT]?
 We also offer [INCENTIVE/TRAINING, etc.].